 Operating expenses are fairly cheap for the 10 workers.
 Rent and utilities check in at $1,500 per month, which is not bad considering the square feet, how tough it is to have that size of property in a big city, and how much they can make.
 These workers will operate their gardens for 12 months, and most of them took just a week to set things up and start growing.

 Square Roots was founded by Tobias Peggs and Kimbal Musk, who is the brother of Tesla’s CEO, Elon Musk.
-Kimbal also cofounded The Kitchen Community, which creates outdoor garden classrooms for hands-on learning. in the last six years, and studies show that students are 23 percent more likely to eat vegetables thanks to the program.
+Kimbal also cofounded The Kitchen Community, which creates outdoor garden classrooms for hands-on learning.
+Over 262 gardens have been installed in the last six years, and studies show that students are 23 percent more likely to eat vegetables thanks to the program.

 Peggs told Melissa Fares of Reuters that the year-long process provides a great method for people that want to get their Master’s degree.
 It’s also similar to a paid internship opportunity, as he explains it is an " alternative path would be doing an MBA in food management, probably costing them tens of thousands if not hundreds of thousands of dollars," adding that he hopes farmers start companies of their own after they graduate from the program.